-Currently, Bledsoe works with philanthropic organizations such as the Sherwood Foundation and the Chicago-based MacArthur Foundation, as well as federal agencies such as the National Science Foundation, on projects that focus on evaluation design and data collection, evaluation partnering, and technical assistance.
+Currently, Bledsoe works with philanthropic organizations and federal agencies, such as the National Science Foundation, on projects that focus on evaluation design and data collection, evaluation partnering, and technical assistance.

-A widely published author, Bledsoe’s work has appeared in American Journal of Evaluation and New Directions in Evaluation, as well as in books and blogs.
-She gave the keynote at the 32nd Annual Visitors Studies Association Conference and serves as co-chair of the American Evaluation Association’s Graduate Education Diversity Internship Workgroup.
+A widely published author, Bledsoe’s work has appeared in the American Journal of Evaluation and New Directions for Evaluation, as well as in books and blogs.
+She gave the keynote address at the 32nd Annual Visitors Studies Association Conference and serves as co-chair of the American Evaluation Association’s Graduate Education Diversity Internship Workgroup.

 Bledsoe holds a PhD from Claremont Graduate University, an MA from San Francisco State University, and a BA from the University of California, Santa Cruz.